Companion IDEs: Visual Studio Code#

 Use File > Add Folder to Workspace… and again browse to the project folder.
 This second method is recommended, especially if working with multiple projects.
 This will place the folder in an untitled workspace.
 Select File > Save Workspace As… and select a folder and name for the workspace.
 The VS Code workspace should be saved outside of the Simplicity Studio workspace folder in a folder dedicated to VS Code workspaces.
 Subsequent projects can be added to this open workspace using File > Add Folder to Workspace….

-The source files can be edited and additional files may be added to the projects.
-When ready to build the project, select the project build configuration ('all' is the default for now) in the SILICON LABS SUPPORT section and the icons for three support options are displayed.
+The source files can be edited, and additional files added to the projects.
+When ready to build the project, select the project build configuration ('all' is the default for now) in the SILICON LABS SUPPORT section and the icons for three support options (build – wrench, flash – down arrow, debug – bug icon) are displayed.

-Build will use 'make' along with the two generated make files and the GNU ARM GCC toolchain specified when the project was created in Simplicity Studio.
+Builds will use make along with the two generated make files and the GNU ARM GCC toolchain specified when the project was created in SSv5.
 All files and folders in the project folder will be compiled (including user-added source files).

 Flash will flash the project .hex file to the target board using Simplicity Commander.
 The Output console window will display the progress of the flash operation.